vzroman/elock/README.md

     Nodes is where else you want to lock the Term.
 If the Nodes is [] the Term will be locked only locally

-    When you need to unlock the Term call Unlock() from returned to you {ok,Unlock}
+    When you need to unlock the Term call Unlock() from returned to you {ok,Unlock}.

+    Avoid setting lock on the term you'v already locked, you will get a deadlock.

     that's it.